Loading...

 How to consume Egg and toast without glucose spikes

-Opt for whole grain or multi-grain bread instead of white bread to slow down the absorption of carbohydrates.
+Opt for whole grain or whole wheat bread instead of white bread.
+These options are digested more slowly, leading to a more gradual release of glucose.

 healthspan-mbl